Digital tachograph: Advantages of digital tachographs

 The digital data stored by the tachograph system can be analysed by computer and infringements automatically identified.

 Digital data is encrypted and cannot be altered or deleted by the driver once stored on the card or in the head.

 Information is more explicitly defined in digital form and is less likely to be misinterpreted.
 When an analogue chart is visually analysed, a margin of error is present, dependent on the quality of the recording and the skill level of the analyst.

 Disadvantages of digital tachographs

 Without a digital card reader, computer and analysis software, the data can be more difficult to interpret as it is not visually represented as the analogue chart is, and requires mathematical calculations to decipher the information from its presented format.
 Some Renault branded tachograph heads can produce printed information in a graphical format, similar in appearance to the activity trace on an analogue tachograph chart.

+Newer models of tachographs or smart tachographs (Annex 1C)

+Tachograph regulation Annex 1C introduced the second generation of digital tachographs called Smart tachographs or 1C tachographs.

+These newer models connected with GPS receivers, secondary speed sensors and radio communication interfaces for authorities to remotely check for possible infringements avoiding this way the unnecessary roadside checks.

+Position data is recorded every 3 hours of work and border crossings are also stored.

+Version 2 of smart tachographs also records Load and unload operations and also has the possibility to enter load types.

+Data retrieval

+All digital tachographs can be downloaded through their front connector with a specialized device.

+Newer models also provide a remote download interface on their C connector.

+Installing the remote download units requires a workshop and many countries require the tachograph to be calibrated after installation.

+Mostly all manufacturers of download devices can deliver manual or front connector download devices or completely automated tachograph download systems.